xiaoxianyu-office/mm/Skills/Triggers.md

 #### ~onShoot
 Executes the skill when the mob shoots a projectile.
 For example, skeletons with bows will shoot arrows; ghasts, blazes, or ender dragon will shoot some type of fireball.
+> The associated [@trigger] is the caster
 ```yml
 EXAMPLE_MOB:
   Type: SKELETON